We may earn income from links in this post. Please read this Disclosure for details.

-Popular throughout Guatemala and El Salvador, these watercress omelettes known as tortitas de berro make a healthy breakfast or snack and are the perfect way to take advantage of the huge bunches of crunchy fresh watercress you can find in the outdoor fruit and vegetable markets throughout Mexico, Guatemala and the rest of Latin America.
+Tortitas de berro are the perfect way to take advantage of the huge bunches of crunchy fresh watercress you can find in the outdoor fruit and vegetable markets throughout Mexico, Guatemala and the rest of Latin America.
 It’s one of our favourite weekend breakfasts!

 Eat a few of these bite-sized watercress omelettes and you’ll also be starting your day off with a healthy boost, as watercress is a rich source of vitamins and minerals such as vitamins K, C and A — super important for building bones and eye health.
 You’ll positively bound out the door to start your day.